Section A. Introduction

 “Personal information” is information about a natural person that is readily identifiable to that specific individual.
 Personal information includes such things as an individual’s name, address, and telephone number and does not include the users domain name or IP address.

-If you believe that your personal/private information is being used for a purpose other than what was intended when submitted, you may contact the University Public Records Officer as shown in the Contact Information Section of this statement.
+If you believe that your personal/private information is being used for a purpose other than what was intended when submitted, you may contact the University Chief Information Security Officer.

 Users are cautioned that the collection of personal information requested or volunteered by children online or by electronic mail will be treated the same as information given by an adult and may be subject to public access.